 Scheduling the design sprint looks simple.
-With the chances of the team being on different sides of the globe, it presents unique challenges.
+With the chances of the team being on different sides of the globe, it present unique challenges.

 The facilitator must ensure they synchronize the best sprint times for everyone.

 The tools do not skew the design sprint process.
-That means all the steps you take in a physical setup will be replicated online although shuffling between different tools.
+That means all the steps you take in a physical setup will be replicated online, although shuffling between different devices.

 I reckon the remote design sprints will become a default choice for conducting design thinking exercises.

 Who should be in a design sprint?

 Design sprints are productive when decision-makers are involved.
 You don’t need hangers-on and critic experts.

 The team needed for remote and on-location design sprints are not any different.

 - The decider - a key representative of the client company.
 They make the final or call on important decisions regarding the sprint.